quantum-glossary/quantum-glossary.github.io/glossary/compilation_related/compilation_related.md

 # Compilation Related Terms

-All terms closely related to compilation.
+All terms that are closely related to compilation.
 {: .fs-6 .fw-300 }